suryapsp/suryapsp/README.md

 ### Hi there 👋

-🔭 I’m currently working on: Creating a toy programming language with Racket
+🔭 I’m currently working on: Implementing a programming language with Racket.

 📫 How to reach me: `suryapsp` on Discord.

-📫 EMAIL: **suryasingh2522@gmail.com**
+📫 Email: **suryasingh2522@gmail.com**

-🌱 I’m currently learning: Standard ML
+🌱 I’m currently learning: Racket

 💬 Ask me about: Computer Science or Functional Programming.